In order to bring you the best organic produce, some ingredients may differ from those depicted.

 2 Servings, 680 Calories/Serving

-We make this dish with rice noodles, colorful veggies, and your choice of protein, and tie it all together with our house-made sauce.
+We prepare this world-famous stir-fry with rice noodles, colorful veggies, and your choice of protein and tie it all together with our house-made sauce.
 Sweet, sour, and salty—it’s a delicious balancing act of flavors.

 In your bag